scandindian/autodesk-forma/README.md

-# Autodesk Forma
+# Geo Planner

 A web application for visualizing GeoJSON data on a map and performing geometric operations.
-You can view the app deployed on Netlify here: [Autodesk Forma](https://autodesk-forma.netlify.app/).
+You can view the app deployed on Netlify here: [Geo Planner](https://geo-planner.netlify.app/).

 ## Usage